mathisnozais/BEX/README.md

 ---
 ### Overview

 This repository contains the instructions and material to reproduce the analysis reported in the article.
-The bio-informatic analysis are divided in 4 part :
+The bio-informatic analysis are divided in 5 part :
 - scRNAseq on PTEN<sup>del</sup> mice
 - bulkRNAseq on TCGA pubic data
 - bulkRNAseq on CRISPR edited Jurkat cells
 - Confocal microscopy
+- Cut&Tag

  All the code are available in this github repository.
 Required data and builded Docker images are available respectively in SRA/GEO and Zenodo.
 Instructions to reproduce the analysis are provided in the different subdirectories: